stevechanvii/EatSafe/README.md

 # EatSafe

-This App is produced by team Hyieia, implemented and maintained by Steve Chan.
+This App is produced by team Hyieia
 More infromation comming soon

 Useful Link